samuel-book/samuel_examples/README.md

 The data and code for this notebook may be found at: https://github.com/samuel-book/samuel_examples

+A Jupyter Book of the code repository may be found at: https://samuel-book.github.io/samuel_examples

 ## Run on Binder

 You may run the notebooks on Binder.
 If it hasn't been used for a while it make take about 5 mins to initialise.